 Complications that can develop after the rupture of an aneurysm include:

-- Vasospasm.
-After a brain aneurysm ruptures, blood vessels in your brain may narrow erratically (vasospasm).
-This condition can limit blood flow to brain cells (ischemic stroke) and cause additional cell damage and loss.
+- Narrowed blood vessels in the brain.
+After a brain aneurysm ruptures, blood vessels in the brain may contract and narrow.
+This is known as vasospasm.
+Vasospasm can cause an ischemic stroke, in which there's limited blood flow to brain cells.
+This may cause additional cell damage and loss.

 Screening for brain aneurysms

-Other treatments for ruptured brain aneurysms are aimed at relieving symptoms and managing complications.
+Other methods for treating ruptured brain aneurysms are aimed at relieving symptoms and managing complications.

 - Pain relievers, such as acetaminophen (Tylenol, others), may be used to treat headache pain.